markjang03/hyundai_DC/README.md

 Navigate to the project directory and run the Streamlit app:

-streamlit run gui/app.py
+streamlit run gui/app.py -> this will only run locally

-This will launch the application in your default web browser.

 Application Tabs